HenriqueLBorges/henriquelborges.github.io/_posts/2020-06-23-wifi-fingerprints-with-machine-learning.markdown

 <h3>The machine learning model</h3>

 Three key concepts are needed to be understood here.
+I will not enter into details about what models I did use or how to use them, but there are great books that could teach you.
+Doing this would take another extensive post.

 <ul>
   <li>Classification</li>